supalarry/CurrencyConverter/README.md

 <img src="https://i.imgur.com/PtUwFJC.png" width="700">

-The focus of this currency converter is to not only answer "How much is X Euros in USA Dollars?", but also minimalistic and stylish look for quick usage.
+This app is for anyone who wonders "How much is X Euros in USA Dollars?"

+Furthermore, it offers minimalistic design for quick usage.

 ### Technologies used
 HTML / CSS